YT100100/timechecker/README.md

 ## Usage

-This package consists of two functions. `set_loop_timechecker` function returns a function, which visualizes the progress of interation process.
+This package consists of two functions. `set_loop_timechecker` function returns a function, which visualizes the progress of iteration process.

 ```r
 iters <- 1:1000